What Causes Male Pattern Baldness?

 Next Steps

 If male pattern baldness runs in your family, you may want to schedule an appointment with your doctor to discuss treatment plans that can slow down the hair loss, surgeries that can replace the hair loss or options for covering the hair loss.
-Find about the type of treatments that are available by reading some of the features in our Treating Hair Loss section.Business energy with a difference
+Find about the type of treatments that are available by reading some of the features in our Treating Hair Loss section.Business Energy With a Difference from Purely Energy

 - Can Hair Care Products Cause Hair Loss?